jamesyang124/play-with-category-theory/chapter2.md

 Value constructors are actually functions that **ultimately return a value of a data type**.

 <br/>
 #### Translating Categorical concepts into Haskell

 1. We work in the category `Hask` and its subcategories.
 2. Objects are **types**.
 4. Morphisms are **functions**.
-5. Things take a type and return another type are **type constructors**.
+5. Morphisms take a type and return another type are **type constructors**.
 6. Morphisms take a function and return another function are **higher-order functions**.
 7. **Typeclasses**, along with the polymorphism they provide, make a nice way of capturing the fact that in category theory **things are often defined over a number of objects at once**.